 Campaigns and protests also took place at Queen’s, mostly under the initiative of the CFS who organized a pan-Canadian day of action in February 2000 for higher funding and accessibility in post-secondary education.
 By November 2000, students at Queen’s held their own referendum on the issue of deregulation, with 91% of the votes opposed to the idea.
 OPIRG for its part, helped to continue the momentum of the campaign by financing working groups on the issue and distributing pamphlets to promote continued awareness.

-Even after the overwhelming results of the referendum in late 2000, the issues viagra for sale of deregulation continued to be omnipresent while tuition levels for all programs continued to rise unabated.
+Even after the overwhelming results of the referendum in late 2000, the issues of deregulation continued to be omnipresent while tuition levels for all programs continued to rise unabated.
 Change came to Queen’s, with the prospect of a Fall election in 2003.
 The official Liberal opposition under Dalton Mcguinty had backed off from a tuition decrease but nevertheless unveiled a platform calling for the freezing of tuition levels.
 Following this sentiment, Dean Ulrich Scheck of the School of Graduate Studies and Research (SGSR) recommended a 0% tuition increase for all research graduate programs in the 2003/04 school year, and also announced plans to increase the minimum level of funding for Ph.D students.
 By 2004 Leggett ended his term as Queen’s principal with the issue of tuition deregulation firmly decided.

 The cooperation and unity of the student voice helped to soundly defeat Leggett’s proposal.
 Today however, tuition continues to increase while provincial funding has not kept pace with the increasing enrolment.
 Unfortunately the beast of public education underfunding has many heads, with its consequences like the sharp decline of education quality felt sharply.
 As Vice-Principal Rod Fraser put it in response to Rae’s austerity measures, Queen’s has to do “less with less.”
 Moreover at that time, Fraser noted that the hardest challenge was knowing “whether this is a 1993-1994 challenge or whether this is a challenge that we’re going to keep on meeting.”
 It appears Queen’s has been doing “less with less” for some time now.